We think this movie stands out for:

-A MILE IN HIS SHOES is a Thomas Kinkade (the "Painter of Light") production, and is clearly striving to be a wholesome baseball movie that encourages compassion and understanding toward the character with Asperger's Syndrome.
-The results are successful, even as they have to stretch the story sometimes to make it work -- for instance, having the rival manager bail the antagonist out of jail so he can pitch against his former team in the inevitable climactic championship game.
+The film succeeds, even though the filmmakers had to stretch the story sometimes to make it work.
+One instance was having the rival manager bail the antagonist out of jail so he can pitch against his former team in the inevitable climactic championship game.
+A Mile in His Shoes is a Thomas Kinkade (the "Painter of Light") production, and is clearly striving to be a wholesome baseball movie that encourages compassion and understanding toward the character with Asperger's Syndrome.
 Characters generally treat Mickey (the pitcher with Asperger's) with a great deal of patience and understanding and consider him a friend and teammate.
 The acting is above average for productions like these, and is not the heavyhanded production some might expect, even with the occasional Christian and biblical themes and references.

 As the title implies, the movie goes to great lengths to make the viewer empathetic to Mickey's perceptions and understandings of the world around him.
 Flashbacks and internal point-of-view go far to help people to understand Mickey and Asperger's.
 Even though the climax is fairly predictable, it is this sense of empathy that has viewers rooting for Mickey and the team who brought him into the fold without judgment or scorn.

-Families can talk about how this is similar to and different than other sports movies.
+Families can talk about how A Mile in His Shoes is similar to and different than other sports movies.
 What are some standard conventions that often appear in sports movies like these?

 How accurately does this film reflect the realities of someone with Asperger's Syndrome?
 How are people with disabilities or who are "different" usually treated in TV and movies?